Kfz 13

 The Kfz.
 13 (also Maschinengewehr-Kraftwagen) was the first armoured reconnaissance vehicle introduced by the Reichswehr after the First World War and, by 1935, 147 units of this lightly armoured vehicle had been delivered to the fleet.
 The Kfz.
 13 was based on a civilian car, the Adler Standard 6.
 Although the Kfz.
 13 was equipped with all-wheel drive, the vehicle had poor cross-country capability and the added weight led to overheating.
 The unarmed version, the Kfz.
 14 communications vehicle, was equipped with a radio set instead of the machine gun.

 The Kfz.
-13 & 14, along with other armored reconnaissance cars, was spearheaded the Invasion of Poland, where it was found that their thin armor was readily penetrated by Polish anti-tank weapons.
+13 & 14, along with other armored reconnaissance cars, spearheaded the Invasion of Poland, where it was found that their thin armor was readily penetrated by Polish anti-tank weapons.
 By the time Poland surrendered, 23 cars of both types had been destroyed.
 The cars next saw action in the Battle of France, where they once again saw losses, but performed a bit better due to the better roads there.
 The vehicles continued being used in the Balkans and invasion of the Soviet Union.
 All of the cars sent to the Soviet Union were destroyed by 1941 and all remaining cars were retired from active service that same year, afterwards only being used for training or by second-line troops.